 Do you have lupus (SLE), systemic sclerosis (SSc), or idiopathic inflammatory myopathy (IIM)?
 You may be eligible for a new CAR-T therapy conducted at University of North Carolina at Chapel Hill.
 Please reach out to learn more about this new innovative treatment.

-This research is being done in participants who have Hepatocellular Carcinoma (HCC), also referred to as Liver Cancer, to evaluate how 3 drugs work in combination, and which dose is the best to treat your disease.
+Have you been diagnosed with Hepatocellular Carcinoma (HCC), also referred to as Liver Cancer?
+If so, you may be a good fit for a clinical trial to evaluate how 3 drugs work in combination, and which dose is the best to treat your disease.
 The 3 drugs are casdozokitug (casdozo-key-tug), toripalimab (tor-i-pal-i- mab) and bevacizumab (bev-uh-siz-oo-mab).
-Toripalimab and bevacizumab have been approved by the Food and Drug Administration (FDA) to treat other cancers, but not Liver cancer.
-Casdozokitug has not been approved by the FDA to treat any cancers.